 - 8.1 The Parish comprises two ancient settlements together with some hamlets.
 Colyton is a town whose settlement goes back at least to Saxon times.
 In the year 827 the Saxon Parliament was held in Colyton.
 There are several fine Georgian houses and a Grade 1 listed church that was largely re-built on its Saxon site in the 15th century.
-Colyford is a linear settlement situated along a spur of slightly higher ground projecting into the flood plain of the River Axe.
+In contrast, Colyford is a linear settlement situated along a spur of slightly higher ground projecting into the flood plain of the River Axe.
 It has its origins as a convenient fording point until a bridge was built.
 The village of Colyford was originally planned as a 'new town' as early as the 13th century. - 8.2 With such a rich history, it is not surprising to record that the Parish has a substantial number of listed buildings.
-114 are recorded as listed by Historic England and two Conservation Areas.
+114 are recorded as listed by Historic England24, of which 21 are in Colyford, and two Conservation Areas.
 Much of the centre of Colyton was designated as a Conservation Area in 1969.
 The present boundary of the Colyton Conservation Area was designated in January 1979.
 The special character of the village of Colyford led to the designation of a Conservation Area in 1990.
 Neither Conservation Area has been subject to a recent appraisal although the local planning authority is expected to do so. - 8.3 Development and growth over the past twenty years has generally been small-scale and incremental.
 It has been constrained largely by the prevailing planning policies of East Devon District Council.
-In 2014 the District Council undertook an assessment to consider the suitability of settlements including Colyton and Colyford for sustainable growth.
+In 2014 the District Council undertook an assessment25 to consider the suitability of settlements including Colyton and Colyford for sustainable growth.
 It concluded that "Colyford is not suitable for site allocations as it does not have a primary school, or a doctor's surgery".
 Regarding Colyton, which has an adequate community infrastructure, it concluded "any potential development in Colyton is restricted by the flood zone to the north and east of the settlement, Green Wedge to the south and AONB to the north and east".
-In the East Devon Villages Plan 2017, in accordance with Local Plan Strategy 27, Colyton has a Built-up Area Boundary designated within which development will be allowed subject to certain criteria.
-Colyford is classed as countryside. - The Parish had 1,441 households in 2011.
+In the adopted East Devon Villages Plan (2018), in accordance with Local Plan Strategy 27, Colyton has a Built-up Area Boundary designated within which development will be allowed subject to certain criteria.
+Colyford is classed as countryside. - 8.4 The Parish had 1,441 households in 2011.
 The Parish is expected to grow in population size over the next 20 years although no land has been specifically allocated for development in the Local Plan.
 The Local Plan does however say that "if communities wish to promote development other than that which is supported through this strategy...... they will need to produce a Neighbourhood Plan or promote community led development (for example Community Land Trusts) justifying how and why, in a local context, the development will promote the objectives of sustainable development."
-We have been informed by the local planning authority that, at December 2018, the 'Housing Requirement Figure' based on the strategies in the Local Plan "remains as zero for Colyton". - 8.5 The latest Housing Needs Survey of October 2017 identified around 30 local households with a requirement for affordable housing.
-The Parish Council decided to commission the survey to understand better the role that affordable housing should play in future housing strategy.
+We have been informed by the local planning authority that, at December 2018, the 'Housing Requirement Figure' based on the strategies in the Local Plan "remains as zero for Colyton"26. - 8.5 The latest Housing Needs Survey of October 201727 identified around 36 local households with a requirement for affordable housing, 30 of whom could only afford to rent, rather than purchase a home.
+The Parish Council commissioned the assessment to understand better the role that affordable housing should play in future housing strategy.
 The survey response did indicate that the community was in favour of a small development of affordable housing for local people, if required.
 There was a noticeable interest in live/work units.